We're starting to, I don't want to hear no complaints.

 Most people just moved their drinking underground.

-We're going to talk about prohibition a lot here.
+We're going to talk about Prohibition a lot here.

-In the mean streets of ghettos around the country, it was the opportunity of a lifetime.
+From the mean streets of ghettos around the country, it was the opportunity of a lifetime.

 Gangsters became bootleggers.

-Nobody's became wise guys.
+Nobodies became wise guys.

 The bosses became rich and powerful, hobnobbing with society's upper crust.